Wood Rot for Your Raised Garden Plot

 Who tends nature’s garden?
 Who is out in the forests and fields adding soil amendments and fertilizer?
 Just Mother Nature of course.

-Modeled after Mother Nature’s example, Hügelkultur (also spelled huegelkultur), roughly translates from German as “hill culture”), hugelkultur is especially beneficial for those living in or near wooded areas.1)http://www.appropedia.org/Hugelkultur
+Modeled after Mother Nature’s example, Hügelkultur (also spelled huegelkultur), translates from German as “hill culture”).
+Using wood and wood rot along with other natural debris, these elevated garden beds are especially beneficial for those living in or near wooded areas.1)http://www.appropedia.org/Hugelkultur

 Nature is the best classroom.